robotframework/robotframework/doc/releasenotes/rf-7.5b1.rst

 help would be appreciated and the task is especially suitable for new contributors!

-.. note:: We may may Markdown the default documentation format in the future.
+.. note:: We may make Markdown the default documentation format in the future.
           If you plan to keep using the Robot Framework format, explicitly specifying that documentation format is `ROBOT` is a good idea.